 Freeman Hersey was a physician and maintained his medical offices at 321 Commonwealth.
 He was a leader in the Masons and served as Grand Master of the Massachusetts Knights Templar.

-The Herseys continued to live (and he to maintain his medical office) at 321 Commonwealth with Edward Potter in 1914, but had moved to 405 Marlborough by 1915..
+The Herseys continued to live (and he to maintain his medical office) at 321 Commonwealth with Edward Potter during the 1913-1914 winter season but moved thereafter to an apartment at 405 Marlborough.

-By the 1926-1927 winter season, 321 Commonwealth was the home of publisher Henry Cannon Clark and his wife, Mary Lovering (Head) Russell Clark.
+By the 1926-1927 winter season, it was the home of publisher Henry Cannon Clark and his wife, Mary Lovering (Head) Russell Clark.
 They previously had lived at 225 Marlborough.
 They also maintained a home in Prides Crossing.

 The Clarks continued to live at 321 Commonwealth in 1930.

-By 1931, the Clarks had moved to 194 Beacon and the Eisemanns once again were living at 321 Commonwealth.
-After about 1930, they spelled their name Eiseman rather than Eisemann.
-They continued to live there until shortly before his death in January of 1939.
+By the 1930-1931 winter season, the Clarks had moved to 194 Beacon and the Eisemanns once again were living at 321 Commonwealth.
+After about 1930, they usually spelled their name Eiseman rather than Eisemann.
+They continued to live there until about 1937; he died in January of 1939.

-In 1950, 321 Commonwealth was the home of Mrs. Jennie Saporito, who was the assessed owner that year.
-She operated it as a lodging house.
+On November 14, 1949, 321 Commonwealth was acquired from Ernest Blake by Jennie (Giovannina) (Andreozzi) Bartholomew Murphy Saporito, the wife of Philip Saporito, who operated it as a lodging house.
+They had married earlier that year.
 She previously had lived in Somerville.

-In May of 1963, Garland Junior College acquired 321 Commonwealth from Harold and Frances Ellis.
+On May 15, 1963, 321 Commonwealth was purchased from the Ellises by Garland Junior College.
 It converted the property into a dormitory.

 By the late 1960s, Garland Junior College had assembled a portfolio of 22 properties in the western portion of the Back Bay: 315, 319, 321, 329, 337, 339, 341, 343, 349, 377, 407, 409, 411, 413–415 Commonwealth, 24 Charlesgate East (419 Commonwealth), and 447, 449, and 451 Marlborough (composed of 451-457 Marlborough).